LazyT/obpm/README.md

 The current version supports the following features:

-* import your blood pressure and heart rate via usb directly from your device and keep it private on your pc
+* import blood pressure and heart rate via usb from the device and keep it private on your pc
-* export this data to csv or pdf documents
+* export to csv/pdf documents or print it
-* analyse your records, zoom in/out, set time range, change diagram type, see minimum/average/maximum values
+* analyse, zoom, set time range, change diagram type, see minimum/average/maximum values
 * multi language (English and German at the moment, translators welcome)

 ## Screenshots